Turgon37/ansible-jeedom/README.md

 :warning: This role is under development

-This roles configures an instance of Jeedom
+This roles configures an instance of Jeedom with all dependencies except Web Server.
+I consider that is not to the responsibility of this role to setup the webserver.
+Please use another role that configure an apache webserver like [Apache2 role](https://github.com/Turgon37/ansible-apache2)

 ## OS Family

-This role is available only for Debian
+This role is available only for Debian and in fact for Raspbian too.

 ## Features